LEEClab/ATLANTIC-limits/README.md

 # Limits of the Atlantic Forest

 This repository presents the four most used limits for the Atlantic Forest and two new integrative limits proposed for ecological and biogeographical studies.
-The limits were reviewed and presented by Muylaert et al. (_submitted_).
+The limits were reviewed and presented by Muylaert et al. (2018).

 Reviewed limits:
 + __World Wildlife Fund (WWF, 2001)__: short description